tekknolagi/tekknolagi.github.com/_posts/2022-03-26-discovering-basic-blocks.md

 ## Motivation

-Code comes in lots of different forms, such as text, bytecode, and other data structures common in compiler internals---like control-flow graphs (CFGs).
-CFGs are commonly used in compiler internals for analysis and optimization.
+Code comes in lots of different forms, such as text, bytecode, and other data structures common in compilers---like control-flow graphs (CFGs).
+CFGs are commonly used in compiler internals for analysis and optimization, and in reverse engineering for lifting structure out of linear assembly code.

 In this post, we will learn how to construct a CFG from a subset of CPython (3.6+) bytecode.
 We will also coincidentally be using Python (3.6+) as a